 The National Securities Markets Improvement Act of 1996 ("NSMIA") amended Section 18 of the 1933 Act to provide for federal preemption of any state laws and regulations requiring registration of securities or securities transactions that apply to a "covered security."
 Among other categories, a covered security includes a security that is listed, or authorized for listing, on the NYSE, the American Stock Exchange, NASDAQ (including NASDAQ Capital Market), the Philadelphia Stock Exchange, the Chicago Board of Trade Exchange or the International Securities Exchange or a security of the same issuer that is equal or senior in rank to a security so listed or authorized for listing.
-For the most part, this language tracks that of the current exemption under the Uniform Securities Act of 1956 (the "1956 USA"), which has been adopted in some version by most states and provides an exemption for securities registration for stock exchange listed and blue chip securities.130 Federal preemption of state security upon completion of the transaction.
+For the most part, this language tracks that of the current exemption under the Uniform Securities Act of 1956 (the "1956 USA"), which has been adopted in some version by most states and provides an exemption from securities registration for stock exchange listed and blue chip securities.
+130 Federal preemption of state securities registration applies to any security that is a covered security or will be a covered security upon completion of the transaction.
 This means that preemption will apply as long as the offered securities are approved for listing prior to the effective date of the registration statement.
 To the extent that state securities regulation is preempted, no notice filings, sales reports or filing fee requirements may be imposed by the states in connection with an offering of listed securities.